 If Susan ServiceDesk represents Sarah ServiceDesk and chooses Sarah ServiceDesk from the dropdown menu Engineer (after clicking the Advanced settings button), Susan ServiceDesk sees the currently chosen view as if she were Sarah ServiceDesk.
 For example, in the ticket list group Own tickets she now sees the tickets that are assigned to Sarah ServiceDesk.
 When Susan ServiceDesk chooses herself from the drop-down menu Engineer, she sees her own tickets (tickets which are assigned to her) in the ticket list group Own tickets.

 Figure 40: Susan ServiceDesk - Viewing the tickets of Sarah ServiceDesk

-B.6.4.4 Characteristics of the Web Client When You Are Being Represented by a Colleague
+B.7.4.4 Being represented by a colleague